 What Happened To The Missing Footage?

-So, forty minutes of the movie had to be cut in order to get that R rating, right?
-What exactly was on that film that was so graphic or disturbing that it had to be cut?
+So, forty minutes of the movie needs a cutting in order to get that R rating, right?
+What exactly is on that film that is so graphic or disturbing that it needs cutting?
 Depending on the interview that you watch, Friedkin has given some very different answers to that question.

-It is possible that the 40 minutes contained hardcore depictions of sex or perhaps it was violence that needed to be cut.
+It is possible that the 40 minutes contain hardcore depictions of sex or perhaps it is violence that needs cutting.
 According to one interview, Friedkin implies that the missing footage implicated that there are multiple killers and that Al Pacino is in fact one of them – but it could be argued that Friedkin is just trolling us a bit with that explanation.

 When Friedkin was compiling material for the DVD release of Cruising back in 2007 he went to United Artist in search of the footage but after his hunt, he concluded that the studio must have destroyed the unused footage.